-- 1. The reason for the suspension.

-- 2. The duration of the suspension.

-- 3. Procedure to return to school upon completion of the suspension.

-- 4. Information about the Niagara Catholic Alternative Learning Fresh Start Program, an intervention and prevention program for Grades 7 to 12 students while serving a suspension for six or more school days. - 5.
-Information about the investigation the Principal/Designate will conduct to determine whether to recommend expulsion. - 6.
-Information about the right to appeal the suspension. - 7.
-The name and contact information of the Family of Schools' Superintendent to whom the notice of appeal must be submitted.
+- 1. the reason for the suspension; - 2. the duration of the suspension; - 3. procedure to return to school upon completion of the suspension; - 4. information about the Niagara Catholic Alternative Learning Fresh Start Program, an intervention and prevention program for Grades 7 to 12 students while serving a suspension for six or more school days; - 5. information about the investigation the principal will conduct to determine whether to recommend expulsion. - 6. information about the right to appeal the suspension; and - 7. the name and contact information of the Family of Schools' Superintendent to whom the notice of appeal must be submitted.

-The Principal/Designate shall not notify the parent/guardian of a student, if, in the opinion of the Principal/Designate, doing so would put the student at risk of harm from the parent/guardian of the student, such that notification is not in the best interests of the student.
-The Principal/Designate will document the rationale for this decision, and notify both the teacher who reported the incident and the appropriate Family of Schools' Superintendent.
+The principal shall not notify the parent/guardian of a student, if, in the opinion of the principal, doing so would put the student at risk of harm from the parent/guardian of the student, such that notification is not in the best interests of the student.
+The principal will document the rationale for this decision, and notify both the teacher who reported the incident and the appropriate Family of Schools' Superintendent.